zoi/Raspberry-Pi-Setup-Guide/README.md

-## 7. Raspberry pi overclocking
+## 7. Raspberry Pi overclocking
 You may want to overclock the Pi.
-And you won't even loose the guarantee for your pi, if you use the "offical" overclocking presets.
+And you won't even lose the guarantee for your pi, if you use the "offical" overclocking presets.
 The simplest way to overclock the pi is `rasp-config` tool which ships with the offical allowed overclocking presets.

 ```
 wget https://raw2.github.com/chattama/raspi-config-archlinux/archlinux/raspi-config